cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-5.rst

 10-13: angular velocity of robot.

+For example, to capture the forward linear velocity of all robots use ``self.root_states[:,8]``.

 Your task here is to propose **THREE** ideas of writing a reward function that would make the pupper walk forward as elegantly as possible, and obtain suggestions/approval from TA before implementing it in the code.

 For running training in this task, use the following command:
 ``python legged_gym/scripts/train.py --task=pupper_flat --num_envs=2000 --max_iterations=1500 --run_name='running_test' ``
 to train your policy.
 Check policy around every 250 iterations to analyze if you have chosen the correct coefficients.

-Experiment with different reward coefficents until you are happy with the walking gait.
+Experiment with different reward coefficents in ``pupper_config`` until you are happy with the walking gait.

 Deploy policy on Pupper, as in Step 5.
 Be careful as the robot may behave erratically.

 **DELIVERABLE**: Videos of sim and real robots with trained policies.
+Also please submit your tensorboard mean reward plot for the successful policy.

 **DELIVERABLE**: What terms are included in your reward functions?
 What coefficeints did you use?
 How did you come up with these terms and what was their desired effect?
 Why might this policy perform poorly on the physical robot?